MartinaPlumari/CI2024_lab3/README.md

 ## Considerations
 Unfortunately the implementation I provided is able to solve in reasonable time only a 3x3 puzzle.
 For the 4x4 puzzle, the algorithm takes too long to find a solution.
 The problem might be due the heuristic function, which is too simplistic to solve a bigger problem or to the lack of a data structure that allows for fast retrieval of node-cost tuple.

-Even though I am aware of some improvements I could make to the code, I could not implement them in time since much of my time was spent trying to find and solve a problem in the implementation that was causing the algorithm to not find a solution for the 3x3 puzzle.